-Fast dB(A) and dB(C) SPL results for the stages were also monitored at the FOH mixing position by the sound engineers.
-Dynamic SPL thresholds and exceedance indicators were set for the FOH positions by event control.
-These thresholds were based on the stage's effect on perimeter SPL conditions.
+Fast dB(A) and dB(C) SPL results at the FOH mixing position were also monitored centrally and available to the sound engineers.
+Dynamic SPL thresholds and exceedance indicators were set for the FOH position by event control.
+These thresholds were based on the effect of event's sound system on perimeter SPL conditions.
 Therefore, the sound engineer was able to proactively adjust the sound system outputs to maintain predetermined sound pressure levels based on their effect on perimeter conditions at any given time.